shellrider-games/Starfarer/notes/DESIGNDOCUMENT.md

 Scripted encounters and events can happen when approaching or departing a system, while visiting a station bar, or occasionally during/after combat.
 These are little mini-programs that can present modal dialogs, giving you some information and often prompting you to choose between two or more response options.

 Each of these mini-programs maintains its own state, and can examine and affect the state of the game, allowing for multi-step missions and stories to unfold.

+## Lose the Game ##

+It is possible to lose the game all crewmembers die at the same time.
+Events that pose a riks of game over are very clearly telegraphed and should always include an option to turn away.
+Death and Game Over will never come as a surprise to the player but is the result of an informed and calculated risk.